sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

    <img src="images/vstsdemogen2.png">

-3. Once the project is provisioned, click the **URL** to navigate to the project created.
+3. Once the project is provisioned, click the **URL** to navigate to the project.

    <img src="images/vstsdemogen3.png">